NLnetLabs/routinator/source/rtr-service.rst

          <https://www.nlnetlabs.nl/projects/rpki/rtrtr/>`_.

-In order to start the RTR server at 192.0.2.13 and 2001:0DB8::13 on port 3323, run Routinator using the :subcmd:`server` command:
+In order to start the RTR server at 192.0.2.13 and 2001:0DB8::13 on port 3323, run Routinator using the :subcmd:`server` subcommand:

 .. code-block:: text